Love to Love You Baby (song): Impact and legacy

 Rock and Roll Hall of Fame named the song one of the 500 Songs That Shaped Rock and Roll in 1995.

 VH1 placed "Love to Love You Baby" at number 63 in their list of 100 Greatest Dance Songs in 2000.

 Slant Magazine ranked the song 10th in its 100 Greatest Dance Songs in 2006.

 According to Peter Shapiro, a freelance British music journalist, the song was marked by "little more than Donna Summer simulating an orgasm over a background of blaxploitation cymbals, wah-wah guitars, a funky-butt clarinet riff, and some synth chimes."
 He continued, "Love to Love You Baby" [...] was extended into a seventeen-minute minisymphony at the behest of Casablanca Records chief Neil Bogart, who wanted a soundtrack for his sexual exploits.
 The song reached number two in the American charts and was largely responsible for the development of the twelve inch single."
+The Rolling Stone Record Guide called it "a novelty dance number.
+But it's too slow for dancing and too long for the recorded multiple orgasms not to become self-parodying."

 Donna Summer was forced to stop performing "Love to Love You" live when, "Riots broke out [...]
 [She] was in a tent in Italy, 5,000 men, almost no women, and was doing 'Love to Love You, Baby,' fairly scantily clad, and the guys got so wrapped up that they began to push the stage back.
 And [she] had to run off the stage, to [her] trailer out the back.
 And they came to the trailer and started to rock it.
 [She] just thought, 'I'm going to die today, I'm not going to get out of here.'
 It's not the kind of song you just want to throw out there."